 Today Freifunk is a meta-community of hundreds of local communities.
 As such, Freifunk has no legal entity.
 But to interact with the rest of the world, you sometimes need a legal entity.
 To solve this problem, there are several registered not-for-profit organisations related to Freifunk in various regions of Germany.
-One of them is the "Foerderverein Freie Netzwerke e.V." aka "FFN".
+One of them is the Foerderverein Freie Netzwerke e.V. aka FFN.
 This was also the first registered legal club in the context of Freifunk.

-The initial need to set up the entity was to facilitate the organisation of the first international get-together of free network activists in Berlin in 2003 -the "Freifunk Summer Convention".
-We needed to rent a large venue, get an insurance for it, and rent some expensive video equipment.
+The initial need to set up the entity was to facilitate the organisation of the first international get-together of free network activists in Berlin in 2003, the "Freifunk Summer Convention".
+We needed to rent a large venue, get insurance for it, and rent some expensive video equipment.
 We did not want a private person to take the risk.
 Another reason to register a legal entity was to comply with German publishing laws to provide on our website the name and contact information of those responsible for the content published.

 We had a lot of discussion about the name of this new organisation.
 Many people just wanted to call it Freifunk.
 But I argued for a clear separation of the community of activists and the legal entity.
-The reason for that was that everybody should be able to become a "Freifunka" -as we call the Freifunk activists-without having to be a member in the legal entity.
-My feeling was also that the community should not be governed by a hierarchically structured organisation, but that the not-for profit organisation should remain at the service of the community.
+The reason for that was that everybody should be able to become a "Freifunka", as we call Freifunk activists, without having to be a member in the legal entity.

+My feeling was also that the community should not be governed by a hierarchically structured organisation, but that the not-forprofit organisation should remain at the service of the community.
 Finally we agreed on that idea.

-Today, some of these associated not-for-profit entities in the Freifunk eco-system are also formally registered as Internet Service Providers.
-Besides other services already mentioned, they do offer Internet gateways for the community and maintenance services for backhaul infrastructures.
+Today, some of these associated not-for-profit entities in the Freifunk ecosystem are also formally registered as internet service providers.
+Besides other services already mentioned, they do offer internet gateways for the community and maintenance services for backhaul infrastructures.

 16.3.
-Should I formally register as an Internet access provider?
+Should I formally register as an internet access provider?

-If your community has decided to incorporate itself -be it a foundation, an association or a cooperative- you might wonder if there are any further step you can take so that your wonderful project can get the recognition it deserves from public authorities.
+If your community has decided to incorporate itself - be it as a foundation, an association or a cooperative - you might wonder if there are any further steps you can take so that your wonderful project can get the recognition it deserves from public authorities.

-From a legal point of view, your Community Network provides an "electronic communications networks or service" (legally an Electronic Communication Service (ECS), see Glossary).
+From a legal point of view, your community network provides an "electronic communications network or service" (legally an Electronic Communication Service or ECS - see the Glossary).
 As such, you may have to register before a specific authority.
 The actual procedure and terms depend on the country in which you are based.
-Most of the time, you will have to provide specific information to your telecommunication National Regulatory Authority (NRA).
-Its job is to monitor the market, implement telecommunication and competition EU law and to ensure rights of users of telecom devices.
-There is one in each Member State.
+Most of the time, you will have to provide specific information to your telecommunication national regulatory authority (NRA).
+Its job is to monitor the telecom market, implement EU telecommunication and competition law, and ensure the rights of users of telecom devices.
+There is one in each EU member state.

 In any case, this authority can give you the information you need regarding paperwork obligations.
-In Germany, Spain and France this registration is free of charge.
+In Germany, Spain and France, this registration is free of charge.
 However, in other countries it can still be costly.
-Fortunately, forthcoming EU law are about to change this.
-It encourages national authority to avoid asking these administrative fees from "common-based" and non-profit networks (see our policy guidelines Appendix C also freely available for anyone as a standalone document, the Enabling the Telecommons: Guidelines for Policy-Makers).
+Fortunately, a forthcoming EU law is about to change this.
+It encourages national authorities to avoid requesting these administrative fees from "commons-based" and non-profit networks (see our policy guidelines in Appendix C, also freely available for anyone as a stand-alone document, Enabling the Telecommons: Guidelines for Policy-Makers).